Epistemology gives a Future to Complementarity in Human-AI Interactions: The Basics: Human-AI Interactions, Reliance, and Complementarity

-\citet{Bansal2021AAAI} observe that, in many contexts where humans use AI systems in decision-making processes, we are interested in the performance of a team comprising an AI system and its human overseer, rather than the one of any of its team members.
-Reason is, in many applications, the outputs of AI systems are \emph{advices} for humans to consider at decision-making.
+\citet{Bansal2021AAAI} observe that, in many contexts where humans use AI systems in decision-making, we are interested in the performance of the human-AI team rather than that of either component alone.
+The reason is that, in many applications, AI systems provide \emph{advice} that humans incorporate into decision-making.
 (They therefore exclude cases of full automation.)
-In these scenarios, the AI system assists humans by sharing its outputs, while human agents retain accountability on the final decisions \citep{Bansal2021CHI}: these decisions are taken by the human assisted by the AI or, shortly, the `human-AI team'.\footnote{Differently from \citet{Hemmer2025EJIS}, where ``\emph{human-AI team} refers to an organizational setup in which AI systems are increasingly considered equitable team members rather than support tools for humans'' \citep[pag.3-4, emphasis in original]{Hemmer2025EJIS}, in this work, human-AI team refers to the human agent responsible for producing a prediction as the result of their interaction with an assistive AI system.
-Our terminology is aligned with what \citet{Hemmer2025EJIS} define as ``human-AI collaboration'', see \citep[pag.4]{Hemmer2025EJIS}.} Paradigmatic cases happen in high-stakes domains, such as medicine and the judicial system where experts, e.g., doctors and forensic experts, use AI systems to assist their decision-making, e.g., diagnoses, as well as facial and voice detection assessments.
+In these scenarios, the AI system assists humans by sharing its outputs, while human agents retain accountability on the final decisions \citep{Bansal2021CHI}: these decisions are taken by the human assisted by the AI or, hereafter, the human-AI team.\footnote{ In this work, human-AI team refers to the human agent responsible for producing a prediction as a result of their interaction with an AI system.
+Our terminology is aligned with what \citet{Hemmer2025EJIS} define as ``human-AI collaboration.''} Paradigmatic cases happen in high-stakes domains, such as medicine and the judicial system where experts, e.g., doctors and forensic experts, use AI systems to assist their decision-making, e.g., diagnoses, as well as facial and voice detection assessments.
+Following \citep{Hemmer2025EJIS,Donahue2022FAccT}, we introduce complementarity as follows:

-\begin{definition}[Complementarity in PT-HAI after \citet{Hemmer2025EJIS}] Let $\text{PT-HAI}^{\tau}(\Pi)$ be a prediction-task human-AI interaction with protocol $\Pi$, relative to a task $\tau$ and dataset $D:=\{(x_i,y_i)\}_{i=1}^n$, with human and AI predictions $\hat{y}^H_i$ and $\hat{y}^{AI}_i$ for each $y_i$, and a team output $\hat{y}^{HAI}_i$.
-Let $L_H$, $L_{AI}$, and $L_{HAI}$ be loss functions\footnote{These loss functions depend on the prediction task; standard examples include mean squared error for regression and cross-entropy for classification.} measuring the error incurred by the human, the AI system, and the human-AI team, respectively, in approximating the ground truths $y_i$ in $D$.
-Explicitly:
+\begin{definition}[Complementarity] Let $\text{PT-HAI}^{\tau}(\Pi)$ be a prediction-task human-AI interaction with protocol $\Pi$, relative to a task $\tau$ and dataset $D:=\{(x_i,y_i)\}_{i=1}^n$, with human and AI predictions $\hat{y}^H_i$ and $\hat{y}^{AI}_i$ for each $y_i$, and a team output $\hat{y}^{HAI}_i$.
+Let $L_H$, $L_{AI}$, and $L_{HAI}$ be empirical losses\footnote{These aggregate the loss $\ell$ computed at each prediction.
+They depend on the prediction task. } measuring the error incurred by the human, the AI system, and the human-AI team, respectively, in approximating the ground truths $y_i$ in $D$.

 Define the \emph{Complementarity Team Performance} for task $\tau$ relative to $D$ by: